ikoniqoz/nitrodocs/content/developers/tools/constants-and-globals.md

 # Constants and Globals

-A number of constants and properties are made available across PyroCMS.
+A number of constants and properties are made available across NitroCMS.

 ## PHP Constants